zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

-walking, and traveling": "When staying at home, standing, walking, and traveling among his companions, he considers his own interests, the interests of others, and both Interests, consider the interests of the current life, the interests of the afterlife, and the interests of the two (Cambodia version).”
+walking, and traveling": "When staying at home, standing, walking, and traveling among his companions, he considers his own interests, the interests of others, and both Interests, consider the interests of the current life, the interests of the afterlife, and the interests of the two (Cambodia version)."
 For him, he is a negotiator among his companions: when living at home, standing, walking, and traveling.